ElderByte-/.github/profile/README.md

-## ElderByte
+## Hello

-ElderByte is specialised in highly distributed software systems and cloud.
-As such, we provide consulting and solution engineering for software projects.
+ElderByte is a Swiss software company that is specialised in highly distributed software systems and cloud ☁️ ⚙️ We provide consulting, development and solution engineering for software projects

-We have identified that long term dependencies on technology stacks and on vendors is the primary issue for companies which want to have a very innovative IT infrastructure.
-Our solutions are engineered to reduce such dependencies to the minimum.
-Using innovative, cloud ready system architectures such as Microservices and open technology standards, we effectively avoid lock-ins.
-This enables our customer to have a highly agile software strategy and gain competitive advantage.
+We have identified that long-term dependencies on tech stacks and vendors often prevent companies from having an innovative IT infrastructure.
+By using cloud-ready architectures such as microservices and open technology standards, we effectively avoid lock-ins.
+This enables our customers to pursue a highly agile software strategy and gain a competitive advantage. 🏆🙌

-www.elderbyte.com
+🔗 www.elderbyte.com/links